ssujit/TrafficAnalysisLuxembourg/README.md

-# Traffic Volume Analysis of Luxembourg
+# Title: Open data in action: Case of traffic Volume data Analysis of Luxembourg

 To use this repo you need to install following pythob libraries- Matplotlib, Numpy, Pandas, Seaborn, CSV using pip or conda.
 Raw dataset is avilable here - https://data.public.lu/fr/datasets/pch-comptage-trafic/#_